 Next, describe, in detail, what the successful candidate will be responsible for, and what makes this a compelling role.

-In addition to describing the role, you should also describe the professional development and leadership opportunities that come with the role.
+In addition to describing the role, you should also describe the professional development and leadership opportunities that come with it.
 What is it about this particular position that would make it appealing to a potential candidate?
 How does the company’s market position distinguish it from the competition?

 3. Define your company’s identity and culture